-- Before judging the entry, ensure that the items below are present; indicate presence with a checkmark in the box - If an item is missing, leave the box next to the item blank and place a checkmark in the box labeled ENTRY NOT EVALUATED - If a checkmark is placed in the ENTRY NOT EVALUATED box, the entry is not to be judged.

-A physical project was submitted

-PDF of the documentation portfolio was

-submitted

-ENTRY NOT EVALUATED

-PROJECT (80 pc pints) Record scores the column spaces below CRITERIA Minimal performance Adequate performance Exemplary performance Record scores in the column spaces below 1-4 points 5-8 points 9-10 points Workmanship (X2) Difficult to understand the solution being communicated; an illogical explanation is presented The solution is communicated and thoughts are organized somewhat concisely The solution is communicated in an organized, clear, and concise manner Technical Aspects (X2) Designs demonstrate little understanding of technical knowledge in terms of materials, finish, construction processes Designs demonstrate some understanding of technical knowledge in terms of materials, finish, construction processes Designs demonstrate a depth of technical knowledge in terms of materials, finish, construction processes Creativity and Innovation (X1) Lacks creativity and/or originality; no, or very few, design principles evident Some elements of creativity and originality exist, and essential design principles are generally evident Exudes creativity and originality; essential design principles and elements are well integrated Complexity (X1) The solution is simplistic and lacks complexity The solution is somewhat complex; elements of higher-level thinking are evident The solution is complex and indicative of higher-level thinking Appearance and Construction (X2) Unorganized and sloppy; seems to be thrown together Somewhat organized and aesthetically pleasing Logical, organized, cohesive, and aesthetically pleasing PROJECT DISPLAY SUBTOTAL (80 points)
+- Before judging the entry, ensure that the items below are present; indicate presence with a checkmark in the box - If an item is missing, leave the box next to the item blank and place a checkmark in the box labeled ENTRY NOT EVALUATED - If a checkmark is placed in the ENTRY NOT EVALUATED box, the entry is not to be judged. - □ A physical project was submitted □ PDF of the documentation portfolio was submitted □ ENTRY NOT EVALUATED - Record scores in the column spaces below PROJECT (80 points) Minimal performance Adequate Exemplary CRITERIA performance performance 5-8 points 9-10 points 1-4 points Workmanship Difficult to understand the The solution is The solution is (X2)solution being communicated and communicated in an communicated; an thoughts are organized organized, clear, and illogical explanation is somewhat concisely concise manner presented Designs demonstrate little Technical Designs demonstrate Designs demonstrate a Aspects understanding of some understanding of depth of technical (X2)technical knowledge in technical knowledge in knowledge in terms of terms of materials, finish. terms of materials. materials, finish. construction processes finish, construction construction processes processes Creativity and Lacks creativity and/or Some elements of Exudes creativity and Innovation originality; no, or very few, creativity and originality originality; essential (X1)design principles evident exist, and essential design principles and design principles are elements are well generally evident integrated The solution is The solution is complex Complexity The solution is simplistic (X1)and lacks complexity somewhat complex; and indicative of higherelements of higher-level level thinking thinking are evident Somewhat organized Appearance and Unorganized and sloppy; Logical, organized, Construction seems to be thrown and aesthetically cohesive, and (X2)together pleasing aesthetically pleasing PROJECT DISPLAY SUBTOTAL (80 points)

-DOCUMENTATIO ON PORTFOLIO (50 points) Record the col CRITERIA Minimal performance Adequate performance Exemplary performance Record scores in the column spaces below Portfolio (X1) 1-4 points The portfolio is unorganized and/or missing three (3) or more components 5-8 points The portfolio has most components and it is somewhat organized 9-10 points Only one (1) or none of the components are missing in the portfolio; content and organization are evident Written Developmental Procedures (X2) The written description of the developmental procedure(s) used to create the project is unclear and is missing information on information on materials, finish, processes, or function The written description of the developmental procedure(s) used to create the project is mostly clear and includes some information on materials, finish, processes, and function A clear and concise written description of the developmental procedure(s) used to create the project, including detailed information on materials, finish, processes, and function Working Drawings (X1) Working drawings are included but lack clarity and maybe missing a parts list and/or all necessary dimensions Working drawings are mostly clear, and include a parts list and nearly all necessary dimensions Working drawings are high quality, easy to understand, and include a parts list and all necessary dimensions Quality and Effectiveness (X1) The portfolio appears to have been thrown together; distracting errors in punctuation, grammar, and spelling are evident in the documentation The portfolio is generally organized; punctuation, grammar, and spelling are generally correct, with few errors Work is of exceptional quality and well organized; punctuation, grammar, and spelling are correct with no errors DOCUMENTATION PORTFOLIO SUBTOTAL (50 points)
+DOCUMENTATI ON PORTFOLIO (50 points Record score the column spaces below CRITERIA Minimal performance 1-4 points Adequate performance 5-8 points Exemplary performance 9-10 points Record scores in the column spaces below Portfolio (X1) The portfolio is unorganized and/or missing three (3) or more components The portfolio has most components and it is somewhat organized Only one (1) or none of the components are missing in the portfolio; content and organization are evident Written Developmental Procedures (X2) The written description of the developmental procedure(s) used to create the project is unclear and is missing information on information on materials, finish, processes, or function The written description of the developmental procedure(s) used to create the project is mostly clear and includes some information on materials, finish, processes, and function A clear and concise written description of the developmental procedure(s) used to create the project, including detailed information on materials, finish, processes, and function Working Drawings (X1) Working drawings are included but lack clarity and maybe missing a parts list and/or all necessary dimensions Working drawings are mostly clear, and include a parts list and nearly all necessary dimensions Working drawings are high quality, easy to understand, and include a parts list and all necessary dimensions Quality and Effectiveness (X1) The portfolio appears to have been thrown together; distracting errors in punctuation, grammar, and spelling are evident in the documentation The portfolio is generally organized; punctuation, grammar, and spelling are generally correct, with few errors Work is of exceptional quality and well organized; punctuation, grammar, and spelling are correct with no errors DOCUMENTATION PORTFOLIO SUBTOTAL (50 points)